AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/c-flow/create-flow.md

    * [!UICONTROL **Contains**] (dimensions, or items), or
    * [!UICONTROL **Ends with**] (metrics, dimensions, or items)

-   Each of these categories is shown onscreen as a "drop zone."
+   Each of these categories is shown onscreen as a *drop zone*.
 You can populate the drop zone in 3 ways:

    * Use the drop-down menu to select metrics or dimensions.
    * Drag dimensions or metrics from the left panel.